What Is Roofing Drip Edge, And Why Does It Matter?

 Did you know that roofing drip edge is essential to any roofing system?
 Roofing drip edge is a type of flashing that is installed along the edges of a roof to prevent water from seeping under the roofing material and damaging the roof’s underlying structure.
 When looking at a roof, the drip edge is the cut of metal that goes along the edge of the roof directly under the shingles.
 Drip edge is typically made of metal, although some types are made of plastic or composite materials.
 Drip edges are available in various shapes and sizes to fit different types of roofs.

-Drip edge is a cut of metal that goes along the edge of the roof under the shingles.
-This metal piece serves a simple but important role: beyond supporting the shingles, drip edge also keeps water from getting into the home and small animals from getting into the attic.
-While it can be an asset to any home, its necessity in a roofing project is up for debate.
+Not only does the drip edge support your shingles, but it also prevents water from entering your home and helps to keep animals out of your attic!
 Since drip edges are not always defined in weather code, some contractors won’t install them as readily as others.
-For your roofing project, it’s important to understand what drip edges offer in order to make sure your roofer handles them correctly.
+For your roofing project, it’s important to understand what drip edges offer to ensure your roofer handles them correctly.

-Adding a drip edge to your roof is generally inexpensive, especially if you do it yourself (though this could lead to problems down the road if installed improperly).
+Adding a drip edge to your roof is generally inexpensive, especially if you do it yourself (though this could lead to problems if installed improperly).
 Even if you decide to have a contractor do it, the cost of drip edge application will almost certainly be cheaper than the cost of repairs you’ll have to make without it.